 When a probate involves one more more pieces of real property (a home, land, or building) that need to be sold, the probate process can begin to get more complicated.
 A probate attorney who has significant experience with probates in the San Francisco East Bay will be able to recommend a realtor who understands the complexities of selling real property within the probate process.
 The attorney can also work hand in hand with the realtor to ensure the property is sold as expeditiously as possible, and at the best price.
 Complexities that can arise with the sale of real property in a probate estate include:

-I specialize in probate,contested wills and probate litigation for residents of Walnut Creek, Concord, San Ramon, Lafayette, Orinda, Moraga, Danville, Alamo, and Martinez.
-I am happy to answer any questions you may have.
-For a free consultation, call us at: 925-322-1763.
+Top Probate Law Firm Talbot Law Group specializes in probate, contested wills and probate litigation in Walnut Creek, Concord, San Ramon, Lafayette, Orinda, Moraga, Danville, Alamo, Martinez, Benicia, Livermore, Pleasanton and surrounding areas.
+We are happy to answer any questions you may have.
+For a consultation, call us at: 925-322-1795.